Editorial note

 | Liability | Damage or injuries you cause to other people and their property, subject to policy limits. | This is the legal core of most auto policies and can protect against major out-of-pocket exposure. |

-| Collision | Damage to your car after a covered crash, rollover, or impact, minus the deductible. | Important when the vehicle still has enough value to justify the premium. |
+| Collision | Damage to your car after a covered crash, rollover, or impact, minus the deductible. | Important when the vehicle still has enough value to justify the premium or when a lender requires it. |

 | Comprehensive | Damage from theft, vandalism, hail, flood, fire, falling objects, or animal impact, minus the deductible. | Useful for protecting the car from losses that are not collision-related. |

-| Optional Extras | Rental reimbursement, roadside assistance, glass, GAP, or uninsured/underinsured motorist coverage depending on policy and state. | These can improve convenience or protection, but they also change price. |
+| Optional Extras | Rental reimbursement, roadside assistance, glass, gap, or uninsured/underinsured motorist coverage depending on policy and state. | These can improve convenience or protection, but they also change price. |

 When Full Coverage May Be Worth Keeping